aallam/openai-kotlin/README.md

 The access to GPT-4 API is restricted at the moment.
 You can join the waitlist using [this form](https://openai.com/waitlist/gpt-4-api).
 </details>

+## ⭐️ Support

+Appreciate the project?
+Here's how you can help:

+1. **Star**: Give it a star at the top right.
+It means a lot!
+2. **Contribute**: Found an issue or have a feature idea?
+Submit a PR.
+3. **Feedback**: Have suggestions?
+Open an issue or start a discussion.

 ## 📄 License

 OpenAI Kotlin API Client is an open-sourced software licensed under the [MIT license](LICENSE.md).